-The total/cumulative case counts are the total cases counted in an area (county, city, urban region or health district) from the first recorded case in the area (in case of TRPHD this is March 19), expressed as a fraction of the population of the area, and standardized to 10,000 persons.
+The total/ cumulative case counts are the total cases counted in an area (county, city, urban region or health district) from the first recorded case in the area (in case of TRPHD this is March 19, 2020).
+This is expressed as a fraction of the total population of the area and standardized to 10,000 persons.